ArunaStorage/documentation/docs/get_started/basic_usage/10_How-To-ServerInfo.md

-# How to use the StorageInfoService API
+# How to use the StorageStatusService API / StorageStatusClient

 ## Introduction

-To get general information about an AOS instance and its running components you can use the StorageInfoService API.
+To get general information about an AOS instance and its running components you can use the StorageStatusService API.

-Mainly, this can be either interesting for developers to know which versions they're dealing with or, for example, to introduce a service health monitor with the current status of the instance.
+For example, this can be either interesting for developers to know which versions they're dealing with or maybe to introduce a service health monitor with the current status of the instance.